adnanbarwaniwala/CBT-Voice-Agent/README.md

 # 🎙️🧠 **CBT Voice Agent**

-CBT Voice Agent is an intelligent, voice-enabled assistant built to provide personalized support using **Cognitive Behavioral Therapy (CBT)**.
-It allows users to express their feelings verbally, processes the input using state-of-the-art language models, and delivers supportive, actionable advice through audio responses.
+CBT Voice Agent is a voice-enabled assistant that provides personalized support using **Cognitive Behavioral Therapy (CBT)**.
+It allows users to express their feelings verbally, processes the input using an agentic workflow powered by the Deepseek-R1 LLM and LangGraph library, and delivers supportive, actionable advice through audio responses.

 ---